Value Drawing - The Key to Realism

 2. The drawing tools available to us have limited capabilities, restricting the value range that we can create using pencil and paper.

-While this may sound like a fault, it does not hinder our ability to create very realistic illusions of form and perspective.
-Why?
-Because you dont need an infinite range of values to create convincing drawings!
+However, this does not hinder our ability to create realistic illusions of form and perspective, because we dont need an infinite range of values to create convincing drawings!

 You can depict what you see most effectively